-Accommodation in Romania
+Types of accommodation in Romania

-Accommodation within cities is usually limited to either modern or old Soviet-style apartment blocks.
-Housing beyond the city limits varies but tends to be more spacious.
+Accommodation within cities is usually limited to either modern or old Soviet-style apartment blocks, while housing beyond the city limits varies but tends to be more spacious.
 Accommodation for expats moving to Romania includes bachelor and multi-bedroom apartments, as well as small cottages and larger villas.

 Finding accommodation in Romania

-Renting property in Romania
+Renting accommodation in Romania

 Expats who secure their lease through estate agents will have to pay agency fees based on the monthly rent cost.